maniospas/storyengine/README.md

 In the simplest case, you would write stylized text to be read in the console.
-Save the following file as `book.st`.
-Then run `python engine.py` to get an animated text in your screen.
+Save the following file as *book.st*.
+Then run `python -m engine book.st` to get an animated text in your screen. *book.st* is the default story, so you can skip that particular name and also write `python -m engine`.
+Note that you need no additional Python dependencies; the engine works out-of-the-box, though it's recommended to run it directly in your system terminal and in in IDEs like IDLE.

 ```mdx
 Hello world!